couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ## Schema Helpful Methods

-Each `Schema` instance have two helpful methods `cast` and `validate`.
+Each `Schema` instance has two helpful methods `cast` and `validate`.

 ### Cast method

-The `cast` method get a Javascript Object as first parameter and enforce schema types for each field in the schema definition.
+The `cast` method gets a Javascript Object as the first parameter and enforces schema types for each field in the schema definition.

 ```javascript
 const schema = new Schema({